marco-parillo/Manjaro-Notes/RollingRelease.md

 What that means is that your installed packages are at the same version as in the mirror you sync with.
-However, a newbie might think that means that your installation is identical to a freshly-installed ISO.
+However, a newbie might think that means that your installation is identical to a freshly-installed ISO, when it is not.

 For example, if you read all the release announcements you might learn that:

 * A package was removed because it becomes problematic.
 For example: Plymouth was removed from new ISOs, and you had to manually [remove it](https://wiki.manjaro.org/index.php?title=Plymouth#Removal) for your installation to boot the same way as an installation from a newer ISO.

+* A package was could be replaced with a different one performing much the same function.
+So, for example, on the Manjaro KDE edition, Octopi was replaced by pamac.
+Unless you manually removed Octopi and installed pamac, you would be using a different front-end to your package manager.

 * A package was added, for example
 `ms-office-online`